 Other carts, including rolling medical supply carts, carry important supplies from patient-to-patient.
 Doctors and nurses use these carts to store bandages, disinfectants, scissors, gauze, and IV supplies.
 These carts are especially helpful in patient areas where rooms aren’t available, such as in the emergency room, and supply cabinets might be located too far away.

-Emergency use carts, such as anesthesia carts, procedure carts, and pediatric emergency carts, are also used throughout many areas of a hospital.
+Emergency use carts, such as anaesthesia carts, procedure carts, and pediatric emergency carts, are also used throughout many areas of a hospital.
 Lightweight medical carts with wheels that are versatile for movement and designed not to squeak help reduce the noise levels these carts can generate on any floor.

 Using mobile computers to reduce noise levels

-Before the widespread use of medical workstations on wheels, the nurses station was commonly a place where a backlog of nurses and doctors could be found trying to complete several tasks at the same time.
+Before the widespread use of medical workstations on wheels, the nurse’s station was commonly a place where a backlog of nurses and doctors could be found trying to complete several tasks at the same time.
 Many would be waiting for a computer, while others would be talking on the phone.
-The noise levels in these common areas increased the noise level throughout the floor, especially if the floors are hard tile which reflect, rather than absorb, sound.
+The noise levels in these common areas increased the noise level throughout the floor, especially if the floors are hard tile which reflects, rather than absorb, sound.

 Mobile computer carts have helped to bring a lot of this work directly into the patient rooms.
 Doctors and nurses can quietly speak with their patient and enter information directly into their electronic health records system from their computer or tablet.
 Many phone calls can be bypassed with direct access to test results or pharmacy prescriptions.